rrovanno/blink182-Dude-Wheres-Our-Stage/README.md

 # Blink-182: Dude, Where’s Our Stage?

+## Disclaimer

+This project is a fan-made game created for educational and portfolio purposes.

+Blink-182 and all related names, music, and trademarks belong to their respective owners.

+No copyright infringement is intended and this project is not used for commercial purposes.

 A retro-style platformer game inspired by classic Mario games, featuring members of Blink-182 as playable characters.

 🎮 **Play the game here:**